zowe/zowe-cli-web-help-generator/README.md

     ```bash
     npm run contribute
     ```
-    This will retrieve the CLI command tree from Zowe CLI and all installed plug-ins, and extract the above command group(s) and profile(s) to `.jsonc` files in the "commandGroups" and "profiles" directories.
+    This will retrieve the CLI command tree from Zowe CLI and all installed plug-ins, and extract the above command group(s) to `.jsonc` files in the "commandGroups" directory.

 5. Commit new files back to the GitHub repository.